kzmeyao/sando/src/posts/costa-rica/osa-peninsula.md

 <figure>
 <figure>

 From witnessing blue morpho butterflies fluttering in a forest clearing to a pair of scarlet macaws feeding their young, we encountered animals we've only ever really seen in books or on television.
-The Osa peninsula had much to offer in terms of wildlife and fauna.
-I was practically living the _Planet Earth_ documentary.
+The peninsula had much to offer in terms of wildlife and fauna.
+I wasn't just experiencing my childhood library dreams anymore, I was living the _Planet Earth_ documentary.

 <figure>
 <figure>